TimWildey/CBayes-MLMF/pycharm/cbayes-mfmc/README.md

 ## Usage

-* There is one main.py script which can be run.
+* There is a main.py script to run the framework.
 * It has a config section to specify the models & methods.